vsranjitroshan/vsranjitroshan.github.io/index.md

 **Features**<br>
 - The program is portable to any place just using some arduino pins and a USB-COM Port.<br>
 - The program saves the data in a time-stamped file with a meta-file which stores additional user data during the initial and final stages of recording.<br>
-- The data is stored in plain text documents as comma seperated files(.csv) which can used in data analysis tools like pandas and excel.<br>
+- The data is stored in plain text documents as comma seperated files(.csv), which can used in data analysis tools like pandas and excel.<br>

 [View repository on Github](https://github.com/vsranjitroshan/dataLogger_UsbSerial_python){:target="_blank"} <br />
 _API Interface:_